Cream Vs Powder

 - a cream product in a brown tone

 Basically, whatever works for you.
-There are no rules with products, only basic color theory and principles.
+There are no rules with products, only the principles of basic color theory.

 Try to remember this: pure white is the total reflection of white light.
 As a shade gets darker, the pigment absorbs more light and reflects less light.
 Once you reach pure black, the shade absorbs all light and reflects no light.

-Therefore, a darker shade will give the illusion of depth, and a lighter shade will give the illusion of coming forward or protruding, being highlighted.
+Therefore, a darker shade will give the illusion of depth.
+A lighter shade will give the illusion of coming forward or protruding, being highlighted.

 Understanding these notions will help to successfully create the illusion that the contouring is aiming to achieve.